OpenSimulationInterface/osi-visualizer/README.md

 ### Playback:
 The channel receives osi message from the loaded file.
 The tool will check a header file of same name with a extension: .txth.
 If it doesn't exist, the tool will create one automatically for the first time.
 A "Delta-Delay" variable can be set to slow down the playback speed in case of very large message files.
 By default this value is "0" ms.

 Example: set it to 10 ms, each message will have 10 ms more delay for playing.

+Besides the tool provides sending out osi message to network with specific port number.

 ### Save OSI Message:
 Log or cut out part of the osi message stream.
 Current the threshold is 100 osi messages.
 It can be saved to another osi file.